thinhotwp1/quartz-spring/README.md

 ### 3️⃣ Run the Project

-- ▶️ Start the project using your preferred method, for example, `mvn spring-boot:run` if you are using Maven.
+- ▶️ Start the project, for example, `java -jar target/scheduler-quartz-1.0.0.jar` if you are using Maven.